Drinking Water Testing in JK-12 Schools

 Water samples are collected from taps and fountains used for drinking and food preparation and sent to an accredited laboratory for testing.
 Sampling and testing protocols follow applicable national standards and best practices, and results are verified before posting.
 Read the Procedure for the Collection, Analysis and Testing of Lead in Drinking Water for Northwest Territories Schools for a more detailed explanation of how testing works.

-If Lead is Found
+If Lead and/or Copper is Found

 - The Office of the Chief Public Health Officer is notified and will issue a public health order.